e635/eric.js/README.md

 ### `e().find(query)`

-> Change the selection to any child elements of the current selection matching the given query.
+> Create a new `eric` instance with any child elements of the current selection matching the given query.

 Use a `String` for `query`.

+Uses `element.querySelectorAll(query)` foreach selected element to select the new ones.

 ---